mixxxdj/manual/source/chapters/user_interface.rst

 .. _interface-gain-knob:

-**Gain Knob**
+**Master Knob**
-  The Gain Knob controls the gain applied to the Master output signal that Mixxx sends to your sound card, Internet broadcasting servers, and recorded mixes.
+  The Master Gain Knob controls the gain applied to the Master output signal that Mixxx sends to your sound card, Internet broadcasting servers, and recorded mixes.
 Generally, this knob should not be adjusted.
 To change the output volume, a gain control should be adjusted as close to the speakers as possible